Portugal sends coup investigators to São Tomé and Príncipe

 The archipelago of São Tomé and Príncipe is located near the equator about 350 kilometres off the western coast of Africa near Gabon.

 About 225,000 people live in the former Portuguese colony, which has seen several coup attempts, including in 2003 and 2009.
-But since then the islands nation has been considered a model of parliamentary democracy in Africa.
+But since then the island nation has been considered a model of parliamentary democracy in Africa.

 The government has alternated several times between the two main parties: the centre-left Movement for the Liberation of São Tomé and Príncipe-Social Democratic Party; and Trovoada's centre-right Independent Democratic Action (ADI).